dtellz/rpi-major-upgrader/README.md

 # Upgrade RaspberryPi from a major version to another major one

-Right now the script is prepared to upgrade from Raspberry Pi OS Buster (32 or 64 bit) to Bullseye.
+Right now the script is writen to upgrade from Raspberry Pi OS Buster (32 or 64 bit) to Bullseye.

-Run the script on you RaspberryPi as sudo
+Run the script on you RaspberryPi as root

 ```
 sudo bash upgradeRaspberryPi